 Being assertive offers a few advantages, extending from less uneasiness and wretchedness to a more noteworthy feeling of office and better connections.
 Assertiveness is regularly connected with higher confidence and certainty.
 It can also help boost your self-esteem and earn others’ respect.
 This can help with stress management, especially if you tend to take on too many responsibilities because you have a hard time saying no.

-People who can’t stand up for themselves may encounter affect ability to analysis, outrageous lack of involvement, weakness, nervousness, or even low confidence.
+People who can’t stand up for themselves may encounter an effect on the ability to analyze, outrageous lack of involvement, weakness, nervousness, or even low confidence.
 They might be dealt with like enthusiastic mats whose needs consistently come next.
 In outrageous cases, they may dismiss what they need and need throughout everyday life.

 If your style is passive, you may seem to be shy or overly easygoing.
 You may routinely say things such as “I’ll just go with whatever the group decides.”
 You tend to avoid conflict.
 Why is that a problem?
 Because the message you’re sending is that your thoughts and feelings aren’t as important as those of other people.
 In essence, when you’re too passive, you give others the license to disregard your wants and needs.

-The internal conflict that can be created by passive behavior can lead to stress, resentment, seething anger, feelings of victimization, desire to exact revenge.
+The internal conflict that can be created by passive behavior can lead to stress, resentment, seething anger, feelings of victimization, and a desire to exact revenge.

 You may think that being aggressive gets you what you want.
 However, it comes at a cost.
 Aggression undercuts trust and mutual respect.
 Others may come to resent you, leading them to avoid or oppose you.